On a project...

 The project is starting to grow.
 No longer do you recognize it from the plan you initially had in mind.

-Instead of focusing solely on your project's initial purpose, you awaken from your design-daze and realize how you've been adding things to your todo list, little bit, by tiny-little bit...
+Instead of focusing solely on your project's initial purpose and goals, you realize how you've been adding things to your job, little bit, by tiny-little bit...

-This is about starting a project with a “minimal fix” in mind.
-Beginning with a smaaaaaall scope and, during the construction process, having it grow...
+This is about starting a project with a “minimal fix” in mind and having it grow...

-Into a monster.
+Into something big.
 Something you didn’t really plan on.

 But you’re happy.
 You’re glad you’ve decided to plunge ahead with additions to the job.